 Grants of up to $10,000 are available to qualified applicants.

-Applicants who receive funding will be required to attend the 2015 Rural Schools Rendezvous in April 2015 (location TBA).
+Applicants who receive funding will be required to attend the 2015 Rural Schools Rendezvous on April 23, 2015 in Reeds Spring High School.

 The deadline for the 2014-15 cycle of Coover Place-Based Education grants has passed.
 Look for information on 2016 Coover Place-Based grant later this year.

 Student Conservation Grants

 Up to $10,000 is available for student-led conservation projects.
 The Student Conservation grants are funded through the Community Foundation of the Ozarks’ Rural Schools Conservation Fund and the Rural Schools Conservation Fund.
 All grants will be awarded through Youth Empowerment Project chapters.
 Please speak with your district’s YEP sponsor, or call Bridget Dierks at (417) 864-6199, for more information.

 Ozarks Teacher Corps Program